Ciaran3/NBN-Rebooter/README.md

 ## Usage:

-I run this application on a Raspberry Pie that runs 24/7 to ensure my modem is rebooted daily at 6am.
-I also log the sync statistics so I can monitor the line issue.
+I run this application on a Raspberry Pi that runs 24/7 to ensure my modem is rebooted daily at 6am.
+I also log the sync statistics so that I can monitor the line issue.
 To run in this configuration the command line would be:

 ```
 -ip 192.168.0.1 -reboot 06:00 -log Rebooter.Log